Reviews You Can Rely On

 Lace garage takes a bit of work

-Salomon recently updated their S/Lab Ultra 3 to version 2, which includes an updated upper containing Matryx fiber.
-This change is claimed to reduce the weight by 10%, and while our tests didn't show quite 10%, we still think this is the best running shoe on the market.
+This second version of the S/Lab Ultra 3 (released in 2023) includes an updated upper containing Matryx fiber.
+This change is claimed to reduce the weight by 10%, and while our tests didn't show quite 10%, we still think this is the best trail running shoe on the market.
 The S/Lab Ultra 3 has long been a favorite for ultra-athletes who desire predictability and speed.
-While this is a minor update, we are thankful Salomon is being particular about the changes and really only adjusting what is necessary.
+While this is a minor update, we are thankful that Salomon is being particular about the changes and really only adjusting what is necessary.

 Read more: Salomon S/Lab Ultra 3 review

 The Ultra 3 is a unisex shoe, and we've also reviewed it in our best women's trail running shoe review.
 It is important to note that our reviews are comparative, so the scores you see are determined based on how each shoe stacks up against everything else in the test suite.
-Because of this, the same shoe won't always score the same from one gendered review to another.
-Besides that, shoes are very personal, and while our testers attempt to be as unbiased and purely informative as possible, the individual anatomy and running style of each person can't help but factor in.
-That said, both our male and female testers love the Ultra 3 and have for many years, all unique differences and preferences aside.
+That said, both our testing teams love the Ultra 3 and have for many years.

 trail running shoes men - if you are an experienced runner looking for precision and speed on...